 What was life like before the Mompreneur Show and what motivated you to quit your day job and start your own business?

 I worked in the accounting department for a company in Portland, OR.
 I worked part time in the mornings and came home just in time for my husband to leave for his swing shift.
 It was really hard for the both of us as we had two very small children and chose to take care of them while each of us worked.
 After doing this for 3 months, something had to give.
-I made a choice to quit my job to be home with my babies while explore different online business opportunities.
+I made a choice to quit my job to be home with my babies while exploring different online business opportunities.

 But I didn’t start the Mompreneur Show right off the bat.
 It took me 3 years to finally figure out the direction I wanted to go in.
 I started off as a Virtual Assistant, then moved into social media consulting, website design and business consulting.
 None of it was fulfilling to me so I had to eventually take a break and stop everything for about a year.
 Taking the year off and really digging deep was a huge next step for me—although I didn’t think of it at the time.
 But that’s how Mompreneur Show was born.